Delivery: Daytime and blended online classes only, some evening clinical experiences

 The Century College Associate Degree Nursing Program is changing the way we educate nurses.The Institute of Medicine has challenged the country to have 80% of our Registered Nurses educated to the Baccalaureate level by the year 2020.
 Century College is rising to this challenge by teaming up with the Minnesota Alliance for Nursing Education (MANE).
 MANE is an alliance of eight colleges and universities in Minnesota who have collaborated to create a new transformative and spiraled curriculum, providing seamless transition through associate degree to the baccalaureate level.
 These eight colleges and universities include: Metropolitan State University, Anoka-Ramsey Community College, Century College, Inver Hills Community College, Normandale Community College, North Hennepin Community College, Ridgewater Community College, and Riverland Community College.The new curriculum includes one year of general education courses, followed by 3 years of nursing coursework to complete the Bachelor of Science in Nursing (BSN) degree.
 Students will be dually enrolled with Century College and Metropolitan State University on entry into the nursing program.
 After the first three semesters of nursing coursework through Century College the student has the option of obtaining the Associate of Science in Nursing degree and writing the NCLEX-RN ® exam.
 The student also has the option of continuing, on Century College campus, to complete their BSN through Metropolitan State University.

-The Century College Nursing Program is approved by the Minnesota State Board of Nursing and accredited by the National League for Nursing Accrediting Commission (NLNAC).
+The Century College Nursing Program is approved by the Minnesota State Board of Nursing and accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN).

 3343 Peachtree Road NE, Suite 850